Skip to content

 Step 1: Set up the workspace

-• Visual Studio Code (VS Code): with the Micro Integrator extension installed.
+You need Visual Studio Code (VS Code) with the Micro Integrator for VS Code extension installed.

 Info

-Follow the Install Micro Integrator for VS Code documentation for a complete installation guide.
+See the Install Micro Integrator for VS Code documentation to learn how to install Micro Integrator for VS Code.

 Step 2: Develop the integration artifacts